Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Why is this a problem?

-Too strong a detergent can make the wool fiber brittle and make the surface rough.
+Too strong a detergent can weaken wool fibers and make the surface rough.

-Use a detergent intended for wool or delicates, preferably unscented.
+Use a detergent specifically for wool or delicates, preferably unscented.

-Many people try to “help the wash” by rubbing or wringing the wool, which is toxic to the wool.
+Many try to "help the wash" by rubbing or wringing wool, which is poison for wool.

 Why is this a problem?